LeChat76/Projet10OC/README.md

 because already authorized on its own projects.

 #### Optionnals features for **contributor**:
+- **GET** method:
+    - Show all contributors for all projects you are author: `localhost:8000/api/contributor/`
 - **DEL** method:
     - You can delete specific contributor: `localhost:8000/api/contributor/<int:pk>/`